This first video explains the 4 ways a person can push you.

-Then you are going to want to create a base and rise your arms up upon contact.
+Then you are going to want to create a base and raise your arms up upon contact.
 (This is what is going to help you dissipate the energy.)

-Finally you are going want to focus on your wrist control.
+Finally, you are going to want to focus on your wrist control.
 This is where F.C.C. comes in.
-Focus on your wrist, so that you can convert the energy, so that you can gain control.
+Focus on your wrist, so that you can convert the energy so that you can gain control.

 Sifu Phu Likes To Say: